 Our Board of Directors has adopted the 2006 Non-Employee Director Stock Option Plan which provides for the grant of options to members of our Board of Directors who are not employees of our company or its subsidiaries.
-This plan will be effective if approved by our shareholders by April 14, 2007.
-Our non-employee directors have been granted awards under the 2006 Non-Employee Director Stock Option Plan which are exercisable only if the plan is approved by our shareholders.
+Our shareholders approved this plan on February 2, 2007.
+Our non-employee directors have been granted awards under the 2006 Non-Employee Director Stock Option Plan.
 Under the plan, non-employee directors as of February 27, 2006 and each non-employee director thereafter elected to the Board is automatically entitled to a grant of an option for the purchase of 40,000 shares of common stock, 10,000 of which vest and become exercisable on the date of grant (if the plan is approved by our shareholders), and additional increments of 10,000 shares become exercisable and vest upon each director's reelection to the board.
-The plan will be administered by the compensation committee of our board.
+The plan is administered by the compensation committee of our board.
 The compensation committee is authorized to interpret the plan, amend and modify rules and regulations relating to the plan and amend the plan unless amendment is required to be approved by our shareholders pursuant to rules of any stock exchange or The Nasdaq Capital Market.

-The number of shares reserved and available for awards under the 2006 Non-Employee Director Stock Option Plan is 510,000 shares.
+The number of shares originally reserved and available for awards under the 2006 Non-Employee Director Stock Option Plan was 510,000 shares.
+As of February 2, 2007, we had 280,000 shares available for issuance under such plan.
 Options are required to be granted at fair market value.
-Subject to shareholder approval, outstanding options granted to our current and former directors under the 2006 Non-Employee Director Stock Option Plan, as of December 31, 2006, are as follows:
+Outstanding options granted to our current and former directors under the 2006 Non-Employee Director Stock Option Plan, as of February 2, 2007, are as follows: